Annika Drazek

 Lieblings-Bowl: Tropical Bowl

 Almost nothing works without a first coffee!
-This is followed by a delicious and balanced breakfast, usually a porridge, but everything always with my favourite toppings.
-Then it's off to the first training session of the day.
+This is followed by a delicious and balanced breakfast, usually porridge, but always with my favorite toppings.
+Then we go to the first training session of the day.
 Lunch follows in between.
-Then often another workout, usually a complementary session like jumps or stabilisation training.
-My regeneration through physiotherapy or osteopathy must not be missing either.
-In the evening, I like to spend time with friends, go out sometimes, take time for all the things besides sports.
+Then often another training session, usually a supplementary unit such as jumps or stabilization training.
+My regeneration through physiotherapy or osteopathy should not be missed either.
+In the evening I like to spend time with friends, go out, and take time for all the things besides sports.

-What has been the most beautiful moment in your career so far?
+What was the best moment in your career so far?

-My world championship titles and the participation in the Olympic Games and coming 4th there.
+My world championship title and taking part in the Olympic Games and coming 4th there.

 What is important to you in your diet?

-It has to be varied, fresh, colourful (and of course often healthy too ;)).
-Often, especially with my lunches, it also has to be simple and quick.
+It has to be varied, fresh, colorful (and of course often healthy ;)).
+Often, especially with my lunches, things have to be quick and easy.

 What do you do in your free time?

-I like to spend time with my family and friends.
+I really enjoy making time for my family and friends.
 I like to travel very spontaneously.
-It's very important for me to find a balance and switch off from my sport.
+Balancing and switching off from my sport is very important to me.

-How has Corona influenced your everyday life as a competitive athlete?
+How has Corona affected your everyday life as a competitive athlete?

-In the beginning, of course, I missed my training facilities.
-Like most other athletes, I had to train outside for the most part.
-My gym was my coach's garage.
-My stadium was the forest.
-All absolutely not ideal.
-Towards the summer, everything went back to a more "normal" way, which was important for us as the season was approaching.
-During the season, Corona was of course omnipresent.
-Races were run differently, venues changed, the competition was absent or only partially represented.
-Personally, I started to take many things for granted during this time.
+Initially, of course, I was missing my training facilities.
+Like most other athletes, I had to train outside most of the time.
+My gym was my trainer’s garage.
+My stadium the forest.
+Everything is absolutely not optimal.
+Towards the summer everything went back to its “more normal” path, which was important for us as the season was approaching.
+Corona was of course omnipresent during the season.
+Races ran differently, venues changed, the competition was absent or was only partially represented.
+During this time, I personally began to stop taking many things for granted.